 What are the Next Steps When You've Been Turned Down?

 Getting turned down for a home loan may feel devastating, but it is not the end of the line.
 By being proactive, you can improve your situation and help increase your chances of getting approved for a loan in the future.
 One of the main things to focus on is increasing your credit score.

 To help get approved for new credit, you can apply for a secured credit card.
 These credit cards require a deposit placed on them in an amount equal to your starting credit line.
 For example, you may apply for a secured credit card with a $250 deposit.
 This deposit would give you a $250 credit line that can be used to make purchases and monthly payments.
 When reporting to credit bureaus, the card shows up as normal credit and allows you to build up your score.

 It's also good to start saving as much money as you can at the same time.
 Building a larger savings account can help you make a larger down payment and get the mortgage loan approval that you seek.

 Brick by brick, you can knock down the wall of bad credit and enjoy your future in a new home.

 By understanding your low-credit options, you can still get approved for a mortgage.

 Don’t let a low credit score stop your home-buying dreams.
-Check out the best mortgage lenders for borrowers with bad credit for multiple options.
+Check out the best FHA mortgage lenders for borrowers with bad credit.